GFG/short-coding-assignment-spring/ASSIGNMENT.md

 4. If price is changed send an email also to admin@marketplace.com in addition to the seller email in step 1 (seller@marketplace.com)

-5. The new business logic should be covered with Unit tests.
+5. The new business logic should be covered with tests.
 </pre>

 > There is no need to send a REAL email.
 Simply print the body of the email in the logs.